Perkins Lane W Retaining Wall Mitigation Project

 Overview

-THe soldier pile design has been selected to avoid the need for excavation into the slope and follows recent designs implemented during the landslide mitigation work along Rainier Ave S
+The soldier pile design was selected to avoid the need for excavation into the slope and follows designs implemented during the landslide mitigation work along Rainier Ave S

 Project Area